A formalization of convex polyhedra based on the simplex method: Outcome of the Effective Approach

+The \emph{separation result} states that if $x$ does not belong to the convex hull of $\{v^i\}_{1 \leq i \leq p}$, then there is a hyperplane \emph{separating} $x$ from $\{v^i\}_{1 \leq i \leq p}$.
+This means that $x$ is located on one side of the hyperplane, while the points $v^i$ are on the other side.
+We establish this result as follows:

-The certificate \C$c$ can be built directly from the infeasibility certificate of the underlying polyhedron over $\lambda \in \R^p$.
-Our proof of the separation result reduces to the technical manipulations of block matrices performing this conversion.
+The certificate \C$c$ is built as \C$(dsubmx (usubmx (usubmx d)))-(usubmx (usubmx (usubmx d)))$ where \C$d$ is the infeasibility certificate of the polyhedron over $\lambda \in \R^p$.
+Our proof of the separation result reduces to technical manipulations of block matrices, as the one allowing us to define \C$c$ in terms of the infeasibility certificate.